Jeep Renegade insurance group

 - Engine type and capacity.
 Jeeps with larger engines will typically cost more to insure.
-For example, it may cost £711 for insurance for a Jeep Renegade Sport 1.0 120hp 4×2 5d, while a bigger engine may pay £830 for a Jeep Renegade 1.3 Turbo 4xe PHEV 190 Limited Auto 5d.
+For example, it may cost £711 to insure a Jeep Renegade Sport 1.0 120hp 4×2 5d, while insurance on the bigger engined Jeep Renegade 1.3 Turbo 4xe PHEV 190 Limited Auto 5d may cost £830.

 - Driver location.
 Insurers will calculate the likelihood of your car being stolen or involved in an accident based on data from your location, and this affects the cost of insurance.
 For example, a 30-year-old in central London may pay £974 for insurance for a Jeep Renegade 1.3 Turbo 4xe PHEV 190 Limited Auto 5d, while the same 30-year-old in Newcastle may only pay £830.
 That’s a £144 difference between Newcastle and London, because motorists in the capital are more likely to make a claim.

 - Driver age.
 The youngest motorists are the most likely to make a claim and are therefore more likely to pay for insurance.
 Here’s an example.
 The average 20-year-old driver in London may pay £1,487 for the Jeep Renegade 1.4 Multiair Longitude 5d, while the average 40-year-old Londoner will only pay £779.
 As you can see, you can expect a significant discount on your car insurance when you get older.

 Other factors that influence the cost of your insurance include:

 - The age of your car